 Archeological sites occur in a variety of habitats, including in or near lava tube caves, sagebrush, and limber pine communities.
 Most sites occur on younger lava flows (approximately 2,000 years old), and therefore hold artifacts indicative of recent occupation by the Shoshone-Bannock.
 Older artifacts have been found but in smaller numbers, indicating more sites were possibly covered by recent lava flows.
 Artifacts found include flakes from the shaping of projectile points and sites where tachylyte was quarried.
 The park museum collection holds over 5,000 worked stone artifacts, including bifaces, projectile points, manos and metates, and 85 potsherds.

-Tachylyte was sometimes used to make projectile points in the absence of obsidian.
-Whereas obsidian forms from rhyolitic flows, tachylyte forms from basaltic flows, has a less Evidence of Shoshone activity—such as this hunting blind made of lava rock—dot the volcanic landscape at Craters of the Moon.
-Page 10 Native Americans glassy appearance and is not as fine-grained as obsidian.
-Made from basalt, tachylyte tends to have higher iron content, as well.
-Of the close to eighty obsidian-related artifacts found at Craters of the Moon, at least one of the points was made from tachylyte quarried from flows near the monument's present headquarters.
+Tachylyte, volcanic glass originating from basalt, was sometimes used to make projectile points in the absence of obsidian.
+Of the close to eighty volcanic glass artifacts found at Craters of the Moon, at least one of the points was made from tachylyte quarried from flows near the monument's present headquarters.
 Obsidian from sources throughout southern Idaho, including several artifacts from Big Southern Butte, have also been found in the monument.

 Other archeological sites include remains of hunting blinds and rock shelters.
 Approximately half of the known archeological sites occur in big sagebrush plant communities.
 Given the frequency of game trails and wildlife supported in this area, it suggests the Shoshone and Bannock frequently hunted in these areas.
 In addition, numerous archeological sites are located in remote kipukas.
-Such sites indicate even remote areas were hunted, despite abundant sagebrush habitat outside the lava flows.
+Although such sites may indicate activity from long ago before the kipuka was cut off from surrounding areas by younger lava flows.
 Lava tubes that held ice year-round were used by native groups to store meat.
 The constant, cool temperatures preserved meat much like a modern freezer.
 Cut bones of bison, deer, and other animals have been found in caves throughout the Snake River Plain.
 Other artifacts found at these sites include tines fashioned from antlers, scrapers, knives, and mats made of sagebrush bark.